AguaClara/high_rate_sedimentation-DEPRECATED/HRS Summer 2018 Report 1.md

 The HRS team has been experimenting with two sedimentation tank designs in an effort to understand the reasons for floc blanket decay in the Spring 2018 and Fall 2017 semesters.

-1. **Sedimentation tank A** is the sedimentation tank design used by most AguaClara particle removal research teams, including the HRS team in the Fall 2017 semester.
+1. **Sedimentation Tank A** is the sedimentation tank design used by most AguaClara particle removal research teams, including the HRS team in the Fall 2017 semester.
 The tube settler is relatively short and the floc weir is placed on the left side of the tube settler (when the tube settler points to the left).

 <p align="center">
   <img src="https://raw.githubusercontent.com/AguaClara/high_rate_sedimentation/master/Images/Sedimentation%20Tank%20A.png" width=300>